 An artist for whom life and art were intertwined, Edward Zutrau blended precepts of the New York School with a strong physicality, drawing the viewer into both feeling and contemplation.

-Born and raised in Brooklyn, Zutrau was exposed to art since the young age thanks to his grandfather Michael Gunderson, a designer for the National Can Company, who later encouraged him to enrol art classes at the Brooklyn Academy of Fine Art.
+Born and raised in Brooklyn, Zutrau was exposed to art since the young age thanks to his grandfather Michael Gunderson, a designer for the National Can Company, who later encouraged him to enroll in art classes at the Brooklyn Academy of Fine Art.
 He later continued his studies at the Art Career School, and also with Victor Candell at the Brooklyn Museum and Will Barnet at the Art Students League.

 Featured image: Edward Zutrau - Untitled, 1963 (detail).
 Oil on linen.
 60 3/4 x 73 in.
 154.3 x 185.4 cm.
 This is a unique work.
 Photo courtesy Berry Campbell Gallery